yyyyHe/TextExerciser/data/README.md

 # Training Data
-This is training data of the multi-class classifier for classifying hints into different categories.
-These data are extended and preprocessed from 1,548 hins as mentioned in our paper.
+This is training data of the classifier used by TextExerciser for classifying hints into different categories.
+These data are extended and preprocessed from 1,548 hins collected from popular Android apps as mentioned in our paper.